- Posted May 31, 2014 by

 Costa Rican “David” Stumbles Upon a New Goliath (FIFCO).

-A confidential source confirmed that the one of the Costa Rican lawyers who urged the Canadian mining company Infinito Gold’s to quit its billion dollar claim against Costa Rica, hit the headlines again, now in relation with the Reserva Conchal Real Estate Development (RC) owned by the Florida Ice and Farm Co.
+A confidential source confirmed that the one of the Costa Rican lawyers who forced the Canadian mining company Infinito Gold’s to quit its billion dollar claim against Costa Rica, hit the headlines again, now in relation with the Reserva Conchal Real Estate Development (RC) owned by the Florida Ice and Farm Co.
 (FIFCO).

 The Northern Pacific Coast real estate extensive 2.400 acres mega development located in Guanacaste, Costa Rica and owned by the Florida Ice and Farm Co.
 (FIFCO) is one of the most luxurious and massive beachfront real estate projects in Central America and it’s potentially worth billions.
 Mr. Ramon Mendiola (CEO) and Heineken International are the major shareholders of the beer goliath FIFCO.
 Mr. Mendiola is considered by Forbes Magazine the second richest person in Central America.